SaraAlert/SaraAlert/README.md

 All jurisdictions, jurisdictional hierarchies, jurisdictional symptoms-to-be-monitored, and symptom thresholds are defined in the configuration file located at `config/sara/jurisdictions.yml`.
 See this file for more details about the structure and definition required by Sara Alert.

+All jurisdiction custom messages are defined in the configuration file located at `config/sara/jurisdiction_messages.yml`.
+The structure of this file mimics both the `juristictions.yml` file and the locale files in `config/locales`.
+Only the email `info1` and SMS `intro` messages are customizable, and translations are accepted.

 #### Applying Changes

 You must run `bundle exec rake admin:import_or_update_jurisdictions` in order for changes made in the `config/sara/jurisdictions.yml` configuration to take effect.

+You must run `bundle exec rake admin:import_or_update_jurisdiction_messages` in order for changes made in the `config/sara/jurisdiction_messages.yml` configuration to take effect.

 ## Reporting Issues